-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 ADP said private hiring rose by 237,000 positions in August, the best showing in five months.
 Economists had been expecting an increase of 185,000 new jobs for the month.

 The U.S. economy grew at an annual rate of 3 per cent in the second quarter, new figures showed Wednesday.
-That's revised up from an earlier reading of 2.7 per cent.
+That's revised up from an earlier reading of 2.6 per cent.
+Economists had expected a revision of 2.7 per cent.

 With files from Reuters